minkiml/NFM/README.md

 We provide a short and quick [demo](demo/simple_demo.ipynb) on how to set up NFM and apply it to one's own data and task.

-## Contact
-If you have any questions about our work or this repo, please contact us: mkim332@aucklanduni.ac.nz .

 <!-- ## Citation
 If you cite our work,
 >📋  Pick a licence and describe how to contribute to your code repository.  -->